 The Tax Identification Number (TIN) in Belgium is also known as the National Register Number or National Number (NN).
-National Register Numbers in Belgium are issued to all residents including temporary residents, and you will need one in order to work, pay tax or register for social security in Belgium.
+The government gives National Register Numbers to all residents including temporary residents.
+You need one in order to work, pay tax, or register for social security in Belgium.

 This guide to Belgian tax identification numbers will cover the following areas: